MicrosoftDocs/VBA-Docs/api/Excel.modelconnection.md

 ## Remarks

 Use for all PivotTables connected to the model.
 The **ModelConnection** object is a new "special" workbook connection that always exists (and cannot be deleted) in workbooks that have a data model.
-It is created when the model is first created in a workbook.
+It's created when the model is first created in a workbook.
 All the properties of this workbook connection are read-only.
 Its name is _Workbook Data Model_.

 ## Properties